mauasoliveira/pismo-technical-test/README.md

 # Images

-The project consists on three base images:
+The project consists on two base images:

 * Python (alpine): to generate data
 * Custom image based on Bitnami Spark to execute Pismo application